Niranjan-Kumar-Singh/Niranjan-Kumar-Singh/README.md

 ### <p align="center">👨‍💻 About Me</p>

 <p align="center">
-I'm a passionate final-year B.Tech student deeply immersed in full-stack web development.
-With a solid foundation in frontend and backend technologies, I enjoy building dynamic, responsive, and user-friendly applications.
+  I'm a passionate and dedicated final-year Computer Science student based in West Bengal, India.
+With a strong foundation in both frontend and backend technologies, I specialize in the MERN stack.
+My journey in tech is driven by curiosity and a commitment to continuous learning.
+I'm currently seeking job opportunities where I can contribute, grow, and make a meaningful impact.
-Currently exploring the MERN stack, I strive for clean code, intuitive UI, and real-world impactful projects.
-I'm actively looking for internships and freelance opportunities to expand my knowledge and contribute to meaningful products.
 </p>

 ---